 What's the solution to this problem?

 Sit down and focus your attention on your breath - breathe in and breathe out, and when you notice that your attention has wandered, simply return it to your breath.
 Notice and return, over and over again.
 This is the essence of mindfulness and meditation, and consistently doing this exercise will start you down the path of observing what happens without getting caught up in it (without getting swept away by it).

 In addition to strengthening awareness, make an effort to step away from the technology - even if it's just for small amounts of time.
-Put the phone on silent, turn off the monitor, or close the laptop; spend a few minutes enjoying your surroundings and the present moment.
-Go for a walk, and leave your devices at home.
+Put the phone on silent, turn off the monitor, close the laptop; spend a few minutes enjoying your surroundings and the present moment.
+Go for a walk and leave your devices at home.